slbailey/Retrovue/docs/contracts/resources/SchedulePlanShowContract.md

 **Context:** This command is part of the Plan Mode workflow, allowing operators to inspect SchedulePlan details before entering plan mode for interactive editing.

-**Coverage Guarantee:** Every displayed plan is guaranteed to have a coverage baseline satisfying INV_PLAN_MUST_HAVE_FULL_COVERAGE (see [Scheduling Invariants](SchedulingInvariants.md) S-INV-14).
-When no scheduled content exists, the "test pattern" filler zone appears in the zones list (00:00–24:00).
+**Coverage Guarantee:** Every displayed plan is guaranteed to have a coverage baseline satisfying INV_PLAN_MUST_HAVE_FULL_COVERAGE.
+Plans must contain one or more Zones whose combined coverage spans 00:00–24:00 with no gaps.
+When no scheduled content exists, the test filler zone (SyntheticAsset) appears in the zones list (00:00–24:00).

+**Broadcast-Day Display:** Human-readable times in plan show must reflect channel broadcast-day start (e.g., 06:00 → 05:59 next day).
+JSON outputs can keep canonical times, but include `broadcast_day_start` so UIs can offset.
+Human output hides implementation details (asset_type, producer_type); JSON output may include technical fields.

 ## Command Syntax